Honors & Awards

 Gebbia chose NU over Ole Miss, Washington, Washington State and West Virginia.
 Gebbia also played basketball in high school.

 Gebbia was born on June 1, 1998, and is the son of Richard and Kimberly Gebbia.
-He has not declared a major but did earn a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2017 in his first semester on campus.
+He has not declared a major but is a two-time member of the Nebraska Scholar-Athlete Honor Roll.